3/06/2023 – 19:30

 From Jim O’Rourke, Akira Sakata, Nate Wooley and Chris Corsano to Steve Noble and Manuel Mota, it’s clear that Brussels-based Italian pianist and keyboard player Giovanni di Domenico values collaborations.
 In February 2021 he invited the talented Norwegian accordionist Kalle Moberg (Large Unit, Circus) to join his New Mo(ve)ments Ensemble during a short residency at De Singer/Oorstof.
 Moberg and di Domenico took that opportunity to work together as a duo for the first time.

 The recordings of that first meeting – without an audience due to the covid crisis – can now be found on the haunting duo album Pangrams for Dropa Disc, which will be officially released on June 1.
-Moberg and di Domenico are once again coming together to celebrate the release of Pangrams, live on stage and this time with an audience.
+Sound In Motion and De Singer joins forces to bring Moberg and di Domenico back to Rijkevorsel to celebrate the release of Pangrams, live on stage and this time with an audience.

 After obtaining his diploma in ‘jazz piano’ Giovanni di Domenico developed an encyclopaedic technique: rhythm, harmony and tone are influenced by non-western traditions but are equally indebted to Debussy’s Préludes, Luciano Berio’s Sequenzas, to the ‘ambi-ideation’ (each hand independently plays the piano), heard on Borah Bergman’s Soul Note recordings, Cecil Taylor’s polysemantic density, Paul Bley’s bruised transparency and, of course, the most radical expressions of pop music’s underworld, all invariably brought together in his own practice.